 The Friends of Newton Cemetery & Arboretum was established in 2017 as a charitable, non-profit organization, the Friends of Newton Cemetery is dedicated to maintaining the cultural, historical, and natural aspects through preservation and education for the benefit of all visitors.
 The beauty and tranquility of the grounds have been appreciated for more than 160 years and, even if your loved ones do not rest at Newton Cemetery, its preservation as a local landmark rich with history and natural beauty is important for the community.
 With your help, the Friends can support cemetery preservation, public education programs and the care of the arboretum, ensuring Newton Cemetery will remain a treasure for eternity.

 A non-profit organization, Newton Cemetery is not municipally owned and receives no public funding.

 Details of the past are recorded on monuments, structures, original maps and records.
 Preserving these is a priority of the Friends and demonstrated by what is planned, in progress and what has already been achieved.
-Most recently, the restoration of the Murdock Fountain received a Newton Preservation Award, given in recognition of outstanding accomplishments and stewardship in local historic preservation.
+In 2016, the restoration of the Murdock Fountain received a Newton Preservation Award, given in recognition of outstanding accomplishments and stewardship in local historic preservation.

 Whipple-Beal Fence Restoration Learn more